ThamiMk/jobox-fe-project/README.md

-# BMFContract
+# jobox-fe-project

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.2.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm i` then `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Code scaffolding